 The Riverview Hospital is a significant part of Coquitlam’s history.
 The mental health hospital was constructed on 1,000 acres of land within the unceded and ancestral territory of the kʷikʷəƛ̓əm (Kwikwitlem) people.
 When it opened in 1913, it was known as the Essondale Branch of the Provincial Hospital for the Insane and consisted of a single asylum building with extensive grounds and a productive farm known as ƛ̓éxətəm (formerly Colony Farm).
 Over the years the hospital grew, eventually consisting of dozens of building and housing thousands of patients.
 In 1965, it was renamed the Riverview Hospital, which remained its name until it closed in 2012.
 In 2021, the Riverview lands were renamed səmiq̓wəʔelə, which translates to Place of the Great Blue Heron in hən̓q̓əmin̓əm.

-Riverview Exhibition at the Coquitlam Public Library – Poirier Branch - On display until September 8
+Location: Coquitlam Public Library – Poirier Branch

 Riverview aimed to be self-sustaining, with seamstresses and residents in the occupational therapy programs making many of the hospital’s uniforms and clothing.